When should your child stay at home?

 - Any illness that prevents the child from participating comfortably in school activities

-- Illness that results in a greater need for care than the school can provide without compromising the health and safety of other children
+- An illness that results in a greater need for care than the school can provide without compromising the health and safety of other children

 - The presence of one or more of the following symptoms: